pierre-cm/galbe/docs/reference/cli.md

 ```

 > [!IMPORTANT]
 > A `GCLI_SERVER_URL` environment variable must be defined.
-It should indicate the URL of the Galbe server you want to target.
-> In that specific case `http://localhost:3000`.
+It should point to the URL of the Galbe server you want to target — in that specific case, `http://localhost:3000`.

 ### spec